Paradoxdruid/mamba-how-to/README.md

 ## IDE Integration

-**Mamba/Conda** virtual environments should be automatically detected and used by most major IDEs, such as [VS Code](https://code.visualstudio.com/docs/python/environments) and [PyCharm](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html).
+**Conda** virtual environments should be automatically detected and used by most major IDEs, such as [VS Code](https://code.visualstudio.com/docs/python/environments) and [PyCharm](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html).

 ## Further Contributions?